vgbs/dsp-documentation/dsp/observability.md

 ### Spoke Cluster Log Flow

 1. **Grafana Alloy** is deployed on every spoke cluster, collecting logs from all namespaces.
-2. Logs are sent to **Azure Blob Storage**, with each team's logs stored in their respective blobs.
+2. Logs are sent to central Loki instance, which then send them to Azure Blob Storage, with each team's logs stored in their respective blobs.
 3. **Platform Team Grafana** can only access and display cluster-level logs (excluding team namespaces).
 4. Each team has a dedicated **Grafana instance** (hosted on the hub cluster), which provides access only to logs from their own namespaces.